 The extensive sampling involved the collection of nearly 500 samples.
 The concentration of metals in soils was not found to be significantly different to previous surveys.
 Nevertheless, sampling over a broader area and at a higher sampling density, and using modern surveying and spatial analysis techniques, enabled a more precise definition of the boundary of the area affected.
 This resulted in a reduction of the area where metals levels are above national investigation levels and where precautions to reduce risk are advised.

 A review of the historic and recent sampling programs by a biogeochemistry expert from the CSIRO found that the sampling programs were robust and that the data can be considered precise and accurate.
 The CSIRO also noted in the review that the techniques used to define the affected area were appropriate.

 In June 2009, an Information Bulletin and a Background Paper were sent to residents in the affected areas.
 This Bulletin replaces the bulletin published by the State Government in 1999.

 Lutana Info Bulletin 2009 (967Kb)

 Area where metals levels are above national investigation levels

-To view the zones where precautionary advice applies, to minimise any potential risk from elevated soil-metal levels, in Google maps click here.
+To view the zones where precautionary advice applies in Google maps click here.

 While previous measurements of actual human exposure to lead and cadmium have indicated that the metals levels pose a low health risk, residents of the affected area are encouraged to follow the precautionary measures outlined in the revised Bulletin to further reduce any exposure risk.
 These measures include covering bare areas of soil and only growing home-grown vegetables, particularly leafy greens, in raised beds with clean soil at least 30cm in depth.

-- An annual mail out of the Information Bulletin to householders of the affected areas by Nyrstar; and
+A regular mail out of the Information Bulletin to householders of the affected areas arranged by Nyrstar.